xealits/single-lepton/comment.md

 * b-jets via "pfCombinedInclusiveSecondaryVertexV2BJetTags" > 0.89 (medium working point)

 * MET
-  + MET 0 from slimmedMETs is used
+  + MET 0 from slimmedMETs is used (TODO: confirm correction type)
   + (disabled new procedure due to large mismatch) propagate lepton corrections to MET
-  + propagate jet and lepton corrections to MET with getMETvariations
+  + propagate jet and lepton corrections to MET with getMETvariations (TODO: check getMETvariations -- there is some electron-muon difference)
 * ASSIGN CHANNEL
 * Single lepton full analysis
   + *Clean jet collection from selected taus* moved it up to common selection